davidjohnmaccallum/Graph-Traversal/README.md

 ## Depth First Search

-* Walk three down to leaf nodes and explore them first.
+* Walk tree down to leaf nodes and explore them first.
 * Using a stack
 * Pre order binary tree